r-lib/rray/README.md

 ## Notes

-Currently, rray does not handle missing values.
+Currently, rray does not handle missing values in arithmetic operations and the reducing functions.
 This is coming, as the underlying library xtensor natively supports missing values, however a few upstream bugs are currently preventing rray from using those features.

 rray will perform best on R 3.6.0 and above.
 It is able to take advantage of a few of the ALTREP features there, which result in less